 Depression, Anxiety, PTSD, and TBI don’t just affect veterans; if you are experiencing any symptoms as a result of any of these conditions, this podcast can be of help to you.

 Insurance Coverage and Payment Options

 Currently, rTMS is FDA cleared for Depression and OCD (Obsessive Compulsive Disorder.)
-Treatment for all other conditions is considered “off-label” at this time, though we are hopeful that treatment for TBI (Traumatic Brain Injury) and PTSD (Post Traumatic Stress Disorder) will be FDA cleared at some point in the next couple of years.
-For non-FDA-approved treatment, it is highly unlikely that any insurance will provide reimbursement for our full treatment protocols, but for Depression it is possible.
+Treatment for all other conditions is considered “off-label.”
+However, for non-FDA-approved treatment, it is not likely that insurance will provide reimbursement for our protocols.

-    Some patients have reported that they have been able to receive some reimbursement for EEGs or clinical evaluations, depending on their health coverage.
-Medicare patients have reported that their coverage provides no reimbursement for MeRT.
+Some patients have reported that they have been able to receive some reimbursement for EEGs or clinical evaluations.
+However, this depends on their health coverage.
+Additionally, Medicare patients have reported that their coverage provides no reimbursement for MeRT.

 Contact Our New Patient Coordinator for more Information